govau/observatory-website/content/ga360-features.md

 ## Pricing Model

-Observatory has a whole-of-government contract that leverages economies of scale to deliver better pricing for subscribers.
-The free tier of service that we offer helps smaller agencies save time and money. _Note: Google Analytics is free of charge up to a maximum of 1 million hits per month per account._
+Observatory has a whole-of-government contract that leverages the Commonwealth's economy of scale to deliver better pricing for subscribers.
+Our free tier of service helps smaller agencies save time and money. _Note: Google Analytics is free of charge up to a maximum of 1 million hits per month per account._

-Our contract fees are calculated on a cost-recovery basis, based on the number of billable hits per month across all of the websites owned by a subscribed agency.
+Our contract fees are calculated on a cost-recovery basis, based on the number of billable hits per month across all of the properties upgraded to Google Analytics 360 by a subscribed agency.

 <br/>